mukesh5/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio

-A portfolio of projects/ courses I have worked on or I working on
+A portfolio of projects/ courses I have worked on or I am working on.